Experience iconic Australia: Sydney's expansive coastline, the red sands of Uluru and the colours of the Great Barrier Reef.

 Day 9: Take in spectacular scenery at Daintree National Park

-Head 2 1/2 hours north of Cairns by car (self-drive or on a tour) to explore the mighty World Heritage-listed Daintree Wilderness Area.
+Head 2.5 hours north of Cairns by car (self-drive or on a tour) to explore the mighty World Heritage-listed Daintree Wilderness Area.
 Older than the Amazon, the Daintree Rainforest is a living museum of flora and fauna dating back at least 135 million years.
 The Daintree's incredible variety of wildlife includes more than 400 species of birds, the most famous of which is the large, flightless and endangered southern cassowary.
 And the scenery is spectacular: lush tropical rainforest meets white sandy beaches with fringing coral reefs.
 See the rainforest from horseback while you're riding along the beach, or take the Aerial Walkway to the Canopy Tower at the Daintree Discovery Centre.
+Join Walkabout Cultural Adventures or Adventure North Australia to immerse yourself in Kuku Yalanji traditions, including learning to throw a spear, mud crabbing, samping bush foods and exploring forests and gorges through Aboriginal eyes.

 Day 10: Back to city life in Brisbane